 When we talk about 4:3 and 16:9 formats, we're talking about the rectangular shape of the video image, or what is called its aspect ratio.
 A standard TV has an aspect ratio of 4:3.
 That means the picture is four units wide for every three units of height.
 The HDTV standard is 16:9, which is 16 units of width for every 9 units of height.
 So HDTV's 16:9 is horizontally wider than regular TV, which by comparison looks almost square.

 Here's the problem: any given projector or TV comes in its own native format--typically 16:9 these days.
-On the other hand, movies and video come in many different aspect ratio formats.
+On the other hand, movies and video come in many different aspect ratios.
 TV programs and videos intended for regular TV are done in 4:3 format, often denoted "1.33:1" since 4 divided by 3 = 1.33.
 On the other hand, programs made for HDTV are in 16:9 format, which is 1.78:1 (16 divided by 9 = 1.78).